NikolaiRadke/AI.duino/README.md

 ### Automatic (recommended)

-You need the ZIP aiduino aiduino-X.X.X.zip in the same folder with the installer.
+You need the ZIP *aiduino-X.X.X.zip* in the same folder with the installer.

 #### Windows
 ```